 Criteria for Honors

 The awarding of honors is determined by these criteria:

 HONORS COURSEWORK: Successful completion of twelve credits of honors coursework.
 Specifically, honors students complete two 4-credit independent study courses in the senior year, one devoted to honors research in the fall (XXX 391 Senior Project), and another devoted to thesis writing in the spring (XXX 393 Honors Thesis).
 In addition, students complete one 4-credit, advanced- level course or seminar.
 With input from the student and the thesis adviser, this course will be designated by the Committee on Individualized Interdepartmental Programs (CIIP).
 All three courses may count toward the student's major.
-Note that Independent Study forms must be submitted to the College Center for Advising Services by the third week of each semester.
+Note that Independent Study Course forms must be submitted online by the third week of each semester.

 THE SENIOR THESIS: The senior thesis is a focused and sustained scholarly project that offers a substantial critical analysis of a corpus of original research.
 The research may have begun in the student’s coursework, but it will be significantly enriched in breadth and depth during the first semester of independent study outlined above.
 The thesis is not a paper and not an essay; it offers an original perspective, both critical and theoretical, on a well-defined topic.
 Researchers will begin with a hypothesis about the material, research it exhaustively, and write up their findings in a thesis that, ideally, could be publishable.
 To graduate with honors, students must write theses that are original, critical, and analytical; those theses must engage with existing research in the field, and they must be carefully argued and well written.
 Because writing a thesis involves incorporating advisors’ comments along the way, students will be in continued contact with both readers and carefully consider and integrate their suggestions.
 Theses will be presented in a format that is appropriate for the discipline.
 Most honors theses are about 50 pages in length.
 Helpful Resources